Butch78/BonelessPharmacy/README.md

 npm install typescript -g
 ```

+For the backend, install [.NET Core and the SDK](https://www.microsoft.com/net/core#windowscmd).

-## Building & Running the Solution
+## Building & Running the Solution (Frontend)

-1. Run `npm install` in the root directory of the solution
+1. Run `npm install` in the root directory of the  frontend solution
 2. If you are using VSCode pressing *Ctrl + Shift + B* to run TypeScript's watcher compiler.
 If you are using the command line run : `tsc --watch`
 3. Once this command has been run you should see a file called `bundle.js` in the `js` folder of your application.
 Running a server in the root directory will now show the home page if you go to `http://localhost/app`

+## Building & Running the Solution (Backend)

+1. Run `dotnet restore` in the root directory of the backend solution
+2. Once restored, run `dotnet ef database update` to update the current state of the Entity Framework solution to the newest build
+3. To run the solution in the built in dev server, just use `dotnet run`
+    - Note that you can use `dotnet watch run` to have the code recompile on change rather than having to run the server again